ChrisP223/ElectroCom-Component-Detection/README.md

 ## Model & Training

 We use `yolov8s.pt`.
-It offers a good balance of speed and accuracy for laptop-class live tracking. (`yolov8n.pt` for faster training, `yolov8m.pt` for more accuracy)
+It offers a good balance of speed and accuracy for laptop power live tracking. (`yolov8n.pt` for faster training, `yolov8m.pt` for more accuracy)

-* T4 GPU on Google Colab
+* T4 GPU on Google Colab because CPU training is painfully slowwww
 * 100 epochs, patience=30 (early stopping)
 * imgsz=640, batch=16 so the model can capture details of each item